HarishM-AIML-A-58/Web_Technology-Mobile_Application/README.md

 ## 🙏 Acknowledgements

-* [Your Institution Name/Department Name] for providing the lab facilities and guidance.
+* Rajalakshmi Engineering College (Artificial Intelligence and Machine Learning) for providing the lab facilities and guidance.
 * [Mention any specific instructors or mentors if applicable].

 ## 🤝 Contributing